 - Director, Program in Law and Public Service

-Assistant Dean for Public Service Annie Kim directs the Program in Law and Public Service and the Mortimer Caplin Public Service Center at the Law School.
+Annie Kim directs the Program in Law and Public Service at the Law School.
+Before joining the teaching faculty full-time, she led the Mortimer Caplin Public Service Center as assistant dean for public service.

 Kim has served in many leadership positions with the Virginia State Bar and the Local Government Attorneys of Virginia.
 She taught newly barred Virginia lawyers on the faculty of the state bar’s mandatory Justice Harry L. Carrico Professionalism Course, and has taught hundreds of local government attorneys, paralegals, school administrators and teachers, police officers and emergency communications workers on topics ranging from Fourth Amendment use of force and qualified immunity to legal ethics.

 Kim has also taught and published extensively as a writer.
-Her first poetry collection, “Into the Cyclorama,” won the 2015 Michael Waters Poetry Prize, and her second book, “Eros, Unbroken,” won the 2019 Washington Poetry Prize.
+Her first poetry collection, “Into the Cyclorama,” won the 2015 Michael Waters Poetry Prize, and her second book, “Eros, Unbroken,” won the 2019 Washington Poetry Prize and 2021 Library of Virginia Literary Award for Poetry.
 Kim has taught graduate legal research and writing to LL.M. students at the Law School, legal writing to undergraduates at the UVA College and Graduate School of Arts & Sciences, poetry writing to undergraduates at Virginia Commonwealth University, and many writing seminars to community members throughout Charlottesville.

 - J.D.University of Virginia School of Law1999